gemini-testing/gemini/doc/config.md

 Settings list:

 * `rootUrl` (required) – the root URL of your website.
 Target URLs of your test suites will be resolved relatively to it.
+If top level `rootUrl` value is set and browser `rootUrl` - is relative url, then resolved `rootUrl` will be result of concatenation of top level `rootUrl` and individual browser `rootUrl`.

 * `desiredCapabilities` (required) - WebDriver
   [DesiredCapabilites](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities)